robpike/ivy/README.md

 	cd demo; go run demo.go

 Prototype apps for iPhone, iPad, and Android are available in the App store and Google Play store.
-Search for "ivy bignum calculator".
+To find them, search for "ivy bignum calculator".

 Slides for a talk at: http://go-talks.appspot.com/github.com/robpike/ivy/talks/ivy.slide Video for the talk at: http://www.youtube.com/watch?v=PXoG0WX0r_E